 INTENSIVE AREA ACTION in 100 districts of child trafficking

-Campaign Against Trafficking & Child Rape
+Campaign Against Ending Child Trafficking & Child Rape

 We engage, inspire and mobilise people from diverse backgrounds to build a child-friendly world

-We work towards building strong safety nets for children by spreading awareness against child trafficking, child labour and other forms of social evil through Engaging, Inspiring, Mobilising and Involving stakeholders like government agencies, law enforcement agencies, CSOs, parents, teachers, grassroots organisations, gram panchayats and people from diverse backgrounds to build a child-friendly world.
+We work towards building strong safety nets for children by spreading awareness against child trafficking, child labour and other forms of social evil through Engaging, Inspiring, Mobilising and Involving stakeholders like government agencies, law enforcement agencies, CSOs, parents, teachers, grassroots organizations, gram panchayats and people from diverse backgrounds to build a child-friendly world.

 THROUGH CAMPAIGNS SINCE 2019

 Intensive Area Action is a strategic intervention in 100 highly trafficking prone and vulnerable districts to identify the gaps in the implementation of the existing policies and legislation to combat child trafficking and work towards finding solutions.

 The focus will be to be catalyst of change to derive solutions by and with law enforcement agencies to support in strengthening the implementation mechanism on child protection in districts to increase the reporting, registering and investigation of cases against child trafficking, child labour, child marriage and child sexual abuse.

 - Action in 100 high-risk districts for child trafficking

 - Survivor-Led intelligence network in 2000 most vulnerable villages in 20 high-risk districts

 - Intensive capacity building and strengthening the survivor-led intelligence network by survivors, law enforcement agencies, stakeholders responsible for strengthening child protection mechanism